RenatodaCostaSantos/Data_analysis_projects/Challenging_Topics_Physics/README.md

 2. It can lead us to find some variables that could be engineered and improve the quality of our analysis,

-3. It helps on the cleaning and exploration analysis before we start deriving conclusions,
+3. It helps with the cleaning and exploration analysis before we start deriving conclusions,

 4. It makes us critical of our results beforehand.

 My guesses are:
 <br/><br/>
-**Guess for question 1:** Longer videos have **less views** than shorter ones.
+**Guess for question 1:** Longer videos have **fewer views** than shorter ones.

 While making videos for youtube I remember always becoming a bit anxious to force the length of the video to be under 8 minutes precisely because of this guess.
-My intuition is that students have a lack of attention in general and want to learn things fast.
+My intuition is that students lack attention in general and want to learn things fast.
 <br/><br/>
 **Guess for question 2:**  **Easy** topics will have, on average, more views than **hard** topics.
 However, I expect **hard** topics to be better covered than **easy** ones.